chaynHQ/tools/.github/ISSUE_TEMPLATE/report_ai_summary.md

 ---
-name: Report AI Summary Results
+name: Report Problematic AI Summary Results
-about: Report AI Summary Results
+about: Report Problematic AI Summary Results
 title: ''
 labels: ''
 assignees: ''
 ---

+Chayn values your feedback and helps us improve.
+Thank you for submitting!

+### Which part of the output felt off to you?
+(Required)

+Paste the excerpt or describe in own words.

+### Select why this output felt off (Required)

+Select one or more options:

+- [ ] Incorrect tone used
+- [ ] Poorly formatted
+- [ ] Made incorrect assumptions about your situation
+- [ ] Incorrect facts or citations used
+- [ ] Other - Please explain:

-### Share the AI summary results
+### Share the generated letter (Optional)

-### Explain what is wrong with the AI summary

-Is it incorrect, poorly formatted, off-topic, etc.?

-### Ideas for how it can be improved?
-(Optional)